rmjarvis/TreeCorr/docs/patches.rst

     Comparing the results of the various k-means implementations, I found that they all tend to be either fairly slow, taking a minute or more for just 1 million objects, or they have very high rms variation in the inertia.
-    I reran each code multiple times using a different random million selected from the original catalog (of around 16 million objects).
-Here is a scatter plot of the time vs rms variation in the inertia (aka standard deviation) for the various codes.
+    I reran each code multiple times using a different random million objects selected from the original catalog (of around 16 million objects).
+Here is a scatter plot of the time vs rms variation in the inertia for the various codes.

     .. image:: https://user-images.githubusercontent.com/623887/57647337-ac6bd800-7590-11e9-80bc-900bda3bf66b.png

     Since there was no existing implementation I was particularly happy with, I implemented it myself in TreeCorr.
-It turns out (not surprisingly) that the ball tree structure that TreeCorr already uses for doing correlation functions quickly is also very useful for doing k-means quickly.
-Also, the quality of the k-means result is pretty dependent on the choice of the initial centers, and using the ball tree for the initialization turns out to produce reliably better results than the initialization methods used by other packages.
+It turns out (not surprisingly) that the ball tree data structure that TreeCorr uses for efficient calculation of correlation functions also enables a very efficient implementation of the k-means iteration step.
+    Furthermore, the quality of the k-means result is pretty dependent on the choice of the initial centers, and using the ball tree for the initialization turns out to produce reliably better results than the initialization methods used by other packages.